george-swift/private-events/README.md

 - Run migrations to get the databases using: `rails db:migrate`
 - Execute `rails s` to fire up the server
 - Visit `http://localhost:3000/` to get into the app in your browser
-- The user can interact with the blog using the link in the nav bar.
-To sign up, they can use the `Become a member` link
+- The user can interact with the app using the links in the nav bar.
+To sign up, click the `Join` link
 - To terminate the server, enter `Ctrl + C` in your terminal